mveerara/Data-Science-Cleaning-data/Codebook.md

-##Introduction
+Introduction

-The script run_analysis.Rperforms the 5 steps described in the course project's definition.
+The script run_analysis.Performs the 5 steps described in the course project's definition.

 First, all the similar data is merged using the merge() function.
 By similar, we address those files having the same number of columns and referring to the same entities.